 From the results Visual image displayed by Beritasatu are as follows :

 Image 1.
-SoulGroove group entertains the audience in the car during the Drive-In Concert in Semarang
+SoulGroove group entertains the audience in the car during the Drive-In Concert in Jakarta

 Source: (Anisa, 2020)

 Berlian Entertainment, innovated a music concert event with the latest concept and by implementing the COVID-19 health protocol required by the government.
 The innovation of the Danamon New Life Experience Drive In concert music concert is the first concert held in Jakarta, Indonesia.